 The first afternoon we just sort of wandered around town waiting for others to arrive.
 I can’t remember if it was this day or the next, but we decided to go on a series of free walking tours.
 The guide was very friendly and also jokingly told us (each time we went on a tour) (yeah, every time) that his mum loves hearing good reviews.
 So here you are, Mr. Brent.

 We also embarked on our own walking tour, of the Hamburg Speicherstadt.
 It is the largest warehouse district in the world, and on the UNESCO World Heritage List.
-Its current rendition consists of 19th century neo-Gothic brickwork, which was magically enhanced by the cold November fog.
+Its current rendition consists of 19th century neo-Gothic brickwork, which was magically enhanced for us by the cold November fog.
 The district was a free economic zone for over a century, but this was dissolved in 2013.
 Apparently nowadays the main attraction is a miniature railway museum?
 We gave it a miss and headed straight for the coffee.

 The Speicherstadt Rösterei-Café is one of the most beautiful, fascinating, but also hipster and instagrammable, places I have ever visited.
 Clearly it is a space for coffee enthusiasts, because I was so overwhelmed by the variety of coffee and coffee-making-methods that I just sort of whispered ‘kaffee… bitte?’ and received one of those deadly ‘you don’t know what you are talking about, do you’ looks by the girl serving me.
 We also went for a selection of delicious cakes.
 It was all pricey, but not extortionate, and definitely worth it.